joshcano/6To4/README.md

 # README

-# run this to create the docker image for rails and bring up the rails server
+### run this to create the docker image for rails and bring up the rails server
-docker-compose up --build
+`docker-compose up --build`

-# run this to create the database, migrate schema, and seed database
+### run this to create the database, migrate schema, and seed database
-docker-compose run web rake db:create db:migrate db:seed
+`docker-compose run web rake db:create db:migrate db:seed`

-# if your database is already created adjust the db: params
-docker-compose run web rake db:migrate

-# at this point you should be able to get to the application on localhost:3000
+### at this point you should be able to get to the application on localhost:3000